Finnish forest industry climate roadmap

 Needs and requirements

 To develop forest business with higher added value and new export products, investment-oriented and cost-competitive policies are needed to leverage the future potential of wood processing.
-This requires investments in mills, the forest industry and expertise, and also success in international competition.
+This requires investments in mills, electrification and altogether success in international competition.

 Future and positive impacts